Macrobiotus shonaicus

 Macrobiotus shonaicus (ショウナイチョウメイムシ) is a species of tardigrade in the family Macrobiotidae.
-As of 2018 it is only known from its type locality: Tsuruoka, Japan.
+It is found throughout Japan.
 The species description was published in 2018.
 The insides of their first three pairs of legs have a slight fold above their claws, and their eggs have processes whose terminal discs split off into thin filaments.

 Taxonomic history

 The species description was written by Daniel Stec, Kazuharu Arakawa, and Łukasz Michalczyk; it was published in PLOS One in February 2018.

 Arakawa collected ten M. shonaicus specimens in May 2016 from moss growing in his apartment building's parking lot, in Tsuruoka, Japan.
 The moss, Bryum argenteum, was growing on a concrete surface.
 One pair of these tardigrades successfully reproduced in vitro, yielding an isogenic strain.
 The holotype, 57 paratypes, and 34 eggs were deposited at Jagiellonian University in Kraków.
 An additional 17 paratypes and 7 eggs were deposited at Keio University, Tsuruoka.

 The specific epithet, shonaicus, is named after Shōnai, which the authors describe as "the region in Japan where the new species was collected".